Brendan Barber: Career

 He spent a year as a researcher for the Ceramics, Glass and Mineral Products Industry Training Board based in Harrow.

-TUC
+Trades Union Congress

 In 1975. he began working at the TUC as a policy officer.
 In 1979, he became the head of the TUC's Press and Information Department.

 In 1987, he became head of the Organisation and Industrial Relations Department and in 1993 he became deputy general secretary.

 He became General Secretary of the TUC in June 2003.
 On 18 April 2012, he announced his retirement, enabling a successor to be elected in September at Trades Union Congress 2012.
 Frances O'Grady was elected his successor.

 Awards

 In 2007, Barber was given an Award of Doctor of Science honoris causa by City University London.
 He was knighted in the 2013 Birthday Honours for services to employment relations.

+House of Lords

+Barber was nominated for a life peerage by Prime Minister Keir Starmer in late 2024.
+He was created Baron Barber of Ainsdale, of Southport in the Metropolitan Borough of Sefton, on 20 January 2025, and was introduced to the House of Lords on 23 January.

 Personal life

 He met Mary Gray in the TUC International Dept, and they married.
 They have two daughters.
 He supports Everton F.C. and lives in Muswell Hill.